-The Company has a Credit Facility with several financial institutions as lenders, which provides for a \$600.0 million revolving credit facility with up to \$75.0 million available for letters of credit and up to \$25.0 million in swingline loans, and a \$300.0 million term loan.
-The Credit Facility matures in October 2016.
-Weighted average interest rates under the Credit Facility (without the effect of hedging) at December 31, 2012 and 2011 were 2.21% and 2.78%, respectively.
+The Company has a Credit Facility with several financial institutions as lenders, which provides for a \$600.0 million revolving credit facility with up to \$75.0 million available for letters of credit and up to \$25.0 million in swingline loans.
+Subject to terms of the Credit Facility, the Company has the ability to increase the revolving Credit Facility by an additional \$300.0 million.
+In November 2013, the Company amended this Credit Facility, to, among other things, change certain of the ratios under financial covenants previously required to be maintained by the Company on a consolidated basis and to extend the maturity date to November 2018.
+Weighted average interest rates under the Credit Facility at December 31, 2013 and 2012 were 2.17% and 2.21%, respectively.

-The Credit Facility contains covenants which require the Company to maintain certain financial ratios.
-These covenants are as follows:
+The Credit Facility contains covenants which require the Company, on a consolidated basis, to maintain specified financial ratios or conditions summarized as follows: